Kaleidosium/md/_posts/2022-05-26-the-iron-law-of-moderate-political-forums.md

 ## **Introduction**

-I’m not the first to observe that some Extremist Political Forums had a moderate start.
+I’m not the first to observe that some extremist political forums had a moderate start.
 This could be regular for-its-own-sake political forums, or what I call “counter-forums”, online forums made to counter another political forum.
 But I don’t think I’ve heard of a term to describe it, so I coined “The Iron Law of Moderate Political Forums” as a sort of nod to the Iron Law of Oligarchy as described in Why Nations Fail.

 For instance, r/TheRightCantMeme had moderate Social Liberals and Social Democrats as regulars before going full far-leftist, and recently r/GenUSA started to have its right-leaning members dominate, and caused a commotion when u/khharagosh, a r/neoliberal user replied to a [comment about abortion](https://cdn.discordapp.com/attachments/644003179364876309/971495481203114024/Screenshot_20220504-153520_Reddit.jpg), and I assume it’ll go the way of most of these forums.